-T T

-Feedback to students Student celf of poor quality. for the class as a students. and there is some

-Student self- Students do not whole.
-Questions Questions and assessments are evidence that they

-assessment and engage in self- or and assessments have contributed to,

-monitoring of progress peer assessment. are rarely used to regularly used to the assessment

-diagnose evidence diagnose evidence criteria.
-Questions

-of learning.
-Feedback to of learning.
-Teacher feedback and assessments are

-students in used regularly to diagnose evidence of

-to groups of students is learning by individual

-general, and few students assess accurate and students.
-A variety of

-their own work. specific; some forms of feedback,

-their own work. students engage in from both teacher and

-self-assessment. peers, is accurate and

-3CII-a33C33IIICIII. specific and advances

-learning.
-Students

-self-assess and

-monitor their own

-progress.
-The teacher

-successfully

-differentiates

-instruction to address

-individual students'

-misunderstandings.

-3e The teacher ignores The teacher The teacher The teacher seizes an

-Demonstrating students' questions; accepts successfully opportunity to

-Flexibility and when students have responsibility for accommodates enhance learning,

-Responsiveness difficulty learning, the the success of all students' building on a

-teacher blames them students but has questions and spontaneous event or

-Lesson adjustmentResponse to students or their home only a limited interests.
-Drawing students' interests, or

-Persistence environment for their lack of success.
-The repertoire of on a broad successfully adjusts and differentiates

-• Tersistence teacher makes no strategies to use.
-Adjustment of the repertoire of strategies, the instruction to address

-attempt to adjust the lesson in response teacher persists in individual student

-lesson even when to assessment is seeking misunderstandings.

-students don't minimal or approaches for Using an extensive

-understand the ineffective. students who have repertoire of

-content. difficulty learning. instructional

-If impromptu strategies and

-measures are soliciting additional

-needed, the resources from the

-teacher makes a school or community,

-minor adjustment the teacher persists in

-to the lesson and seeking effective

-does so smoothly. approaches for

-students who need

-help.

-nain 3 Documentat

-Click here to enter text.

-Domain 3 Strengths lick here to enter tex

-nain 3 Areas of Gro

-lick here to enter tex

-Chek here to cheer text.
+- •• • • • • for the objection • 4 • • • 1 • • • 4 • Feedback to students Student colf of poor quality. for the class as a students. and there is some Student self- Students do not whole.
+Questions Questions and evidence that they assessment and monitoring of progress engage in self- or and assessments assessments are have contributed to, the assessment monitoring of progress peer assessment. are rarely used to diagnose evidence regularly used to diagnose evidence criteria.
+Questions of learning. of learning. and assessments are Feedback to Teacher feedback used regularly to students in to groups of diagnose evidence of general, and few students is learning by individual students assess accurate and students.
+A variety of their own work. specific; some forms of feedback, students engage in from both teacher and self-assessment. peers, is accurate and specific and advances learning.
+Students self-assess and monitor their own progress.
+The teacher successfully differentiates instruction to address individual students' 3e The teacher ignores The teacher The teacher misunderstandings.
+The teacher seizes an Demonstrating students' questions; accepts successfully opportunity to Flexibility and when students have responsibility for accommodates enhance learning, Responsiveness difficulty learning, the the success of all students' building on a teacher blames them students but has questions and spontaneous event or Lesson adjustment or their home only a limited interests.
+Drawing students' interests, or Response to students environment for their repertoire of on a broad successfully adjusts Persistence lack of success.
+The strategies to use. repertoire of and differentiates teacher makes no Adjustment of the strategies, the instruction to address attempt to adjust the lesson in response teacher persists in individual student lesson even when to assessment is seeking misunderstandings. students don't minimal or approaches for Using an extensive understand the ineffective. students who have repertoire of content. difficulty learning.
+If impromptu instructional measures are strategies and soliciting additional needed, the resources from the teacher makes a school or community, minor adjustment the teacher persists in to the lesson and seeking effective does so smoothly. approaches for students who need help.
+Don nain 3 Documentat tion С lick here to enter tex t.
+Oomain 3 Strengthe lick here to enter tex - ain 3 Areas of Gro - C lick here to enter tex t.